rankutah/blog/sites/rank-utah/content/terms.md

 ## 10. Indemnification

-You agree to indemnify and hold Clear Presence harmless from any claims, damages, losses, liabilities, and expenses (including attorneys’ fees) arising out of or related to your use of the Services or your violation of these Terms or applicable law.
+You agree to use the Services responsibly and, where required by law, to indemnify Clear Presence from claims arising out of your misuse of the Services or violation of these Terms.